 Acne vulgaris vs. rosacea – key differences

-Feature | Acne vulgaris | Acne rosacea |
+| Feature | Acne vulgaris | Acne rosacea |

-Age | teenagers and young adults | mostly 30+ |
+| Age | teenagers and young adults | usually 30+ |

-Skin lesions | blackheads, papules, pimples, cysts | erythema, visible vessels, papules and pimples without blackheads |
+| Skin lesions | blackheads, papules, pustules, cysts | erythema, visible vessels, papules and pustules without blackheads |

-Location | face, back, chest | mainly face (nose, cheeks, forehead) |
+| Location | face, back, chest | Mainly face (nose, cheeks, forehead) |

-Aggravating factors | hormones, bacteria, diet | UV, alcohol, spicy foods, stress |
+| Aggravating factors | hormones, bacteria, diet | UV, alcohol, spicy foods, stress |

 Why is the distinction so important?

-Whether one is dealing with acne vulgaris or rosacea is of great importance, as the treatment is quite different:
+Whether one is dealing with acne vulgaris or rosacea is of great importance, as the treatment is quite different:- Acne vulgaris: applications include.
+Retinoids, antibiotics, hormone treatment, seboregulating cosmetics.

 - Acne rosacea: anti-inflammatory medications, sun protection, gentle care and avoiding triggers are key here.

-Although the two types of acne are sometimes confused, acne vulgaris and rosacea are two different diseases – with different causes, symptoms and treatment.
+Summary: Although the two types of acne are sometimes confused, acne vulgaris and rosacea are two different diseases – with different causes, symptoms and treatment.
 That’s why it’s so important not to self-diagnose, but to go to a dermatologist when in doubt.
+Proper diagnosis is the key to effective therapy and improved appearance and quality of life.